In honour of the 2018 Great British Bake Off season, I made these fantastically indulgent cookies for the first episode, Biscuit Week!

 I reduced the sugar in them as you use two types of sugar and then you’re adding chocolate chips and M&M’s but wait, they have lots of wholesome oats in them so there’s the healthy ingredients 🙂

-I haven’t made a gluten free version of these yet but imagine if you replace the oats and plain flour with coeliac friendly options, they should be okay though the texture might be a little different.
+I haven’t made a gluten free version of these yet but if you replace the oats and plain flour with coeliac friendly options, they should be okay though the texture might be a little different.
+Also add about 1/2 tsp xanthan gum to help hold them together and they should work out fine.

 I replaced the smooth peanut butter with a Kelkin Coconut and Almond Butter and used Chocolate M&M’s but if you want some variation you can use any of the M&M’s available; you could add 1/2 tsp of ground cinnamon to give them a slightly warm depth of flavour too.
 One last option is to dry roast the oats in the oven for about 10 minutes to bring out a stronger oaty flavour (175 C)